United-Codes/cloudofficeprint-python/README.md

 - You can use markdown in the docstrings, along with the generated google-style docs.
   - Doing something like \``ClassName`\` (with backticks, which are generally for inline code) makes pdoc look for the reference and try to hyperlink it in the generated docs.</br>
   This works with any object, useful methods or instance variables of a class too.

+## Tests
+There are tests for all classes and methods.
+The tests check if the JSON that needs to be sent to the server is as expected.
+To run the tests:
+1. Open a terminal in the parent directory of this project, which can be found on [Github](https://github.com/United-Codes/cloudofficeprint-python).
+2. Type in the terminal:
+    ```bash
+    python test.py
+    ```
+3. The tests succeeded if nothing is printed to the terminal

+## Useful Visual Studio Code extensions
+- `njpwerner.autodocstring`: Python docstring generator, uses Google-style docs by default.